aveyilagrun/coursework-1-azhar-nurgaliyeva/comp0035_coursework2.md

 Requirements help us to achieve project's objectives and meet stakeholders' needs.

+There are 2 types of requirements:
+- *Functional requirements* (specify what the system should do through explanation of functions, feature or behaviour)
+- *Non-functional requirements* (specify how the system should operate)

 ### Requirements identification methods

 There are many ways to elicit the requirements for the project: